Call Today - 24/7 Emergency Services

 Why is My Yard Flooding?

 • Overwatering.
-If there are noticeable puddles of water with no recent rainfall, this may be due to a need to refresh your watering schedule or sprinkler system.
+If there are noticeable puddles of water with no recent rainfall, you may need to refresh your watering schedule or sprinkler system.

 • Compacted Soil.
 Soil compaction can reduce the rate of water infiltration and drainage.
 This can be a result of heavy rain, parked cars, or heavy foot traffic.

 • Poor Grading.
-Proper grading is crucial as it prevents water from seeping into your foundation.
+Proper grading prevents water from seeping into your foundation.

 • Poor Drainage.
-It is important to install a drainage system in your yard to prevent erosion and to control water flow.
+It’s important to install a drainage system in your yard to prevent erosion and control water flow.

 • Clogged Gutters.
-Neglecting your gutters could lead to structural damage and improper water flow.
+Neglecting your gutters can lead to structural damage and improper water flow.

 Immediate Solutions for Flooded Yards

-If you are anticipating flooding due to weather, the following are short-term solutions to help prevent your yard from flooding:
+If you’re anticipating flooding due to weather, the following are short-term solutions to help prevent your yard from flooding:

-• Sandbags are a great option for immediate yard flood control.
-Before placing the sandbags around the perimeter of your yard, be sure to activate them with a garden hose to allow them to fully expand before stacking.
-This is especially important if you are expecting heavy rainfall or flash flooding that could wash away the deflated sandbags.
+Sandbags are a great option for immediate yard flood control.
+Before placing the sandbags around the perimeter of your yard, activate them with a garden hose to allow them to fully expand before stacking.

-• A water pump is another quick and effective way to prevent yard flooding.
-Also referred to as a sump pump, a water pump can automatically detect rising water levels; it pushes water out and away from your property accordingly.
+A water pump, also known as a sump pump, can automatically detect rising water levels.
+It pushes water out and away from your property accordingly.

 Long-Term Solutions for Flooded Yards

-• Proper soil grading helps prevent yard flooding if you have noticeable standing water accumulation.
-A properly graded yard should create a downward slope from your foundation.
-While this can be a large project, it may be worthwhile to help prevent water damage long-term.
+Proper soil grading creates a downward slope away from your foundation.
+This can be a large project, but it may be worthwhile to help prevent water damage long-term.

-• A dry well is an underground structure that captures water to allow it to filter into the ground slowly.
-This system allows for your walkways to be drier and prevents the overflow of your storm drains.
-For properties with high water tables or where French drains are not practical, dry wells are a great option.
+A dry well is an underground structure that captures water and lets it filter into the ground slowly.
+Dry wells are a great option for properties with high water tables or where French drains aren’t practical.

-Floods are unpredictable, but there are a few preventative measures you can take to best prepare and protect your yard.
+Floods are unpredictable, but there are a few landscaping strategies that will help protect your yard:

-• Installing a swale can also help drain your yard of excess water.
-Swales are broad, shallow ditches that can be lined with rocks, plants, or other natural elements to help camouflage them into the surrounding landscape.
+• Install a swale—a shallow ditch that can be lined with rocks, plants, or other natural elements to help camouflage them into the surrounding landscape.

-The preventative options listed above are great ways to prepare and protect your yard from flooding.
-By implementing these practical yard flooding prevention strategies, you can potentially reduce the risk of property damage and inconvenience caused by excessive water accumulation.
+These landscaping best practices can prepare and protect your yard from flooding, reduce the risk of property damage and limit the inconvenience caused by excessive water accumulation.

 SERVPRO® Professionals Know Flooding